Hassanalihazaraa/workshop/README.md

 int totalNewCases = allStats.stream().mapToInt(LocationStats::getDiffFromPrevDay).sum();
 ```

 Here we are storing all stats inside an ArrayList and adding all of the total cases inside totalReportedCases.
-For totalNewCases we are subtracting the total previous day total cases from latest cases and adding them all together.
+For totalNewCases we are subtracting the total previous day cases from latest cases and adding them all together.

 Now in order to be able to access data from controller inside our html page, we need to create model.addAttributes() and pass this variables.
 ```